sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 Remember that when we discussed the dot product, we came to the conclusion that if the dot product is zero for two vectors with magnitude not zero, then those vectors need to be perpendicular.
 So, if we fix the coordinates of the vector $M$, thus fix the values $a$ and $b$, then the above equation resolves to all vectors perpendicular to the vector $M$, which equals to all points on the line perpendicular to the vector $M$ and going through the origin.

-So, M determines the direction of the line: it is perpendicular to the direction of the line.
+So, vector M determines the direction of the line: the vector is perpendicular to the direction of the line.

-==hier jupyter notebook met plot van the vector M en een lijn==
+Try it yourself:
+==interactieve versie van deze regel==

 #### A line at some distance from the origin